HTTP API#

 GET /#

 Basic liveness check.
-Returns a static payload indicating the HTTP server is running.
-Use /healthcheck instead for probes that also verify the cache engine is initialized.
+Returns a static payload indicating the HTTP server is running; it does not touch the cache engine.
+Use /healthcheck instead for probes that also verify the engine is initialized.

 Response (200 OK):